BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/images/PUT_image.md

 - Returns "Missing caption" if missing the field

 Caption must be a string
-- Returns "Caption field must take a string" otherwise
+- Returns "Invalid input for caption" otherwise

 If you don't provide a field that field will just remain as the old value